secretGeek/today-i-learned-staging/linux/create_user_with_public_key.md

 (and enter fred's password...)

-## test that the new user can connect through SSH.
+## test that the new user can connect through SSH

 	//TODO: